Learning About Coronary Artery Bypass Graft Surgery

 • Get regular exercise.

-• Stay at a healthy weight or lose weight if you need to.
+• Stay at a weight that's healthy for you.
+Talk to your doctor if you need help with this.

 • Manage other health problems such as diabetes, high blood pressure, and high cholesterol.

-Smoking can make it harder for you to recover.
-It will raise the chances of your arteries getting narrowed or blocked again.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+Smoking or vaping can make it harder for you to recover.
+It will raise the risk of your arteries getting narrowed or blocked again.
+If you need help quitting, talk to your doctor about quit programs and medicines.
 These can increase your chances of quitting for good.
+Secondhand smoke and vaping mist can also increase your risk for problems.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.